Museum of the Rockies: Tinsley House

 The Tinsley House (45.65798°N 111.0447°W) is preserved by the Museum of the Rockies as a living history museum.
 The 100+ year-old house was originally located in Willow Creek and it was moved to its present site (on more than 10 acre) in front of the museum in 1989.
 At the museum, visitors can learn about the life of the Tinsleys and others who lived at the time.
-Children can try on clothes and play with contemporary toys of the time.
-The house includes a functioning outhouse, water pump and kitchen where food typical of the time is sometimes prepared.
+The house includes a functioning outhouse, water pump and kitchen.

 The Tinsleys migrated west during the American Civil War.
 William and Lucy [Nave] Tinsley met in Virginia City, Montana, where both worked.
 They relocated to the Gallatin Valley after they married.
 The Tinsleys built their house in 1889 when the original cabin became too small to accommodate their growing family.
 The house provides an overview of homestead life in the 1800s in the Gallatin Valley.
 The house was constructed of logs accumulated over the course of two years from the Tobacco Root Mountains.
-Many of the interior items are believed to have been ordered from the Sears catalog.
-Most items in the house have been donated by Tinsley descendants.